chelseadole/thundergolfer.github.io/about.md

 I am a Database Engineer at [Citadel](https://www.citadel.com/).

-Beyond my 9-5, I am an avid public speaker in the Postgres world.
-I love nerding out about technical writing, exchanging on-call war stories, and the zen feeling of marking JIRA tickets as "Complete".
+Beyond my 9-5, I am an avid public speaker in the Postgres world and an organizer for [PGConf NYC](https://2025.pgconf.nyc/).
+I love nerding out about technical writing, exchanging on-call war stories, and learning from the people around me.

 ### Personal

 I was born and raised in Seattle, and now live in New York City.
 In my spare time, I love to read, spend time with my friends and family, DJ jazz music, and dance lindy hop.

-Some of my favorite things include: when cat a chooses to sit on my lap, the jazz standard "Moonglow", hosting parties, anything Legend of Zelda, solo travel, coffee, and people who write good documentation.
+Some of my favorite things include: when cat a chooses to sit on my lap, the jazz standard "Moonglow", hosting parties, travel, and people who write good documentation.

 <div id="stats" class="hidden">